 Temporary Whitening Effects vs Real Damage

 Some whitening products can temporarily dehydrate the outer tooth layer.
-This dehydration can make teeth appear whiter for a short period and may cause a dry or slightly sensitive feeling.
-This effect often fades once the teeth rehydrate, but it is sometimes mistaken for permanent enamel damage.
+This can make teeth appear whiter and cause mild sensitivity — but symptoms often fade once teeth rehydrate.
+This temporary effect is sometimes mistaken for permanent enamel damage.

 Why Overuse Is the Real Risk